TEEN SEAT BELT FACTS

-- In 2018, approximately 44% of teen drivers who died in crashes were not wearing their seat belts and 52% of teen passengers who died in crashes were not wearing seat belts.
+In 2018, approximately 44% of teen drivers who died in crashes were not wearing their seat belts and 52% of teen passengers who died in crashes were not wearing seat belts.1

-- Seat belt use is lowest among teen drivers.
+Seat belt use is lowest among teen drivers than other age group.6

-- 69% of the young drivers involved in fatal passenger vehicle crashes who had been drinking were not wearing a safety belt.
+58% of the young drivers involved in fatal passenger vehicle crashes who had been drinking were not wearing a safety belt.9

-- People not wearing a seat belt are 30 times more likely to be ejected from the vehicle during a crash.
+Teens not wearing a seat belt are 30 times more likely to be ejected from the vehicle during a crash.
+More than 3 out of 4 people who are ejected during a fatal crash die from their injuries.11

-INFORM YOUR TEEN: Emphasize that wearing a seat belt is the single most important thing they can do to reduce the fatality and injury risk of driving a car, reducing the risk by 50%.
+INFORM YOUR TEEN: Emphasize that wearing a seat belt is the single most important thing your teen can do to reduce the fatality and injury risk of driving a car, or as a passenger.
+Wearing a seat belt reduces the risk of dying in a car by 50%.
 Share the gruesome reality of being ejected from a vehicle if you are not wearing a seat belt as the driver, front passenger, and rear passenger.
 Since accidents are impossible to predict seat belts must be worn every trip, every time or injury or death could occur.
 Go over the seat belt laws in your State, the fines, and the financial ramifications to your insurance if your teen were ticketed.
 Commit your teen in a Parent/Teen Driving Contract to always wear their seat belt and establish the consequences if they break the contract: loss of driving privileges, pay the difference in the car insurance increase, ect.

 REMIND THEM OFTEN: The seat belt conversation with your teen is not a one and done conversation, it’s ongoing.
 Ask your teen about wearing a seat belt, and remind them every so often.
 You might have your teen adopt the Time to Drive Ritual outlined in the Mindfulness section of the Mitigation Strategies.
 If you insist your teen do the Time to Drive Ritual every time before they embark on a trip, seat belt use will become habitual.
 Also, remember to encourage your teen to not only wear their seat belt will driving, but also as a passenger in the front seat or in the back.